Visit our sister site, BirdSong Nature Shop, for great prices on thousands of backyard birding items:

 To prevent the onset of Bacterial Blight, ensure proper spacing when trees are planted.
 For trees with dense foliage, prune where necessary to ensure proper air circulation and be sure to sanitize the pruning tools after each branch with a mixture of 1 part bleach and 5 parts water.
 Properly fertilize the tree with a TreeHelp Annual Care Kit to maintain strong healthy growth.

 In the spring when conditions are favorable to the spread of Bacterial Blight, spray the tree with Liquid Copper Fungicide Spray as a preventative treatment.
-If the tree becomes infected with Bacterial Blight, spray the tree with Monterey Fungi-Fighter and repeat spraying every 14 to 21 days as necessary.
+If the tree becomes infected with Bacterial Blight, spray the tree with Monterey Complete Disease Control and repeat spraying every 14 to 21 days as necessary.